choshun/sequence-old/README.md

 the end result of event firing, ie play a sample, osc, or canvas

 ##### js/application/controllers
 controllers (directives) for editing sequence or automation, so far a grid and kaos pad.
-Also holds the sequence controller, this should be the only folder with controllers (point of truth for sequence model, and cursorX/Y model)
+Could include a piano roll, you get the idea.

 ##### js/application/transport
-Directive for play/pause
+Directive for play/pause.
+Creates concept of measure, beat, tempo etc.

+##### js/application/sequence
+The source of truth for the sequence model.
+Should have the only ng controller (as of now).

 ### To use
-Press space or toggle checkbox.
+Press space or toggle play checkbox.